opticdev/optic/Developer-setup.md

 - After installing cargo with [rustup](https://rustup.rs/) you should be able to get `cargo test` working from inside `workspaces/diff-engine`
 - `cargo doc --document-private-items --open` will generate and open the Rust type and function documentation for the project
-- [Visual Studio Code](https://code.visualstudio.com/) provides the best Rust integration using the language [extension](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust)
+- For an ide we recommend [Visual Studio Code](https://code.visualstudio.com/) with the rust-analyzer [extension](https://marketplace.visualstudio.com/items?itemName=matklad.rust-analyzer)
-- if you have `lldb` interactive [debugging](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb) is straightforward to setup
+- If you have `lldb` [debugging](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb) is straightforward to setup in Visual Studio Code
-- for a repl [evcxr](https://github.com/google/evcxr) is easy to set up and use with `:dep optic_diff_engine = {path = "/your-full-path/optic/workspaces/diff-engine"}` then you can `use optic_diff_engine` and interact with package like you were working in a Rust file
+- For a repl [evcxr](https://github.com/google/evcxr) can be used by interactively adding a dependency with `:dep optic_diff_engine = {path = "/your-full-path/optic/workspaces/diff-engine"}`

 ## Troubleshooting and Additional Notes